vectordotdev/vector/docs/specs/component.md

 ### Events

-This section lists all required and optional events that a component MUST emit.
+This section lists all required events that a component MUST emit.
+Additionally, additional events are listed that a component is RECOMMENDED to emit, but remain OPTIONAL.
 It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.
 There is leeway in the implementation of these events: